arr-ai/arrai/docs/intro.md

 * Strings: `""`, `"hello"`
 * Booleans: `true`, `false`
 * Maps: `{}`, `{"a": 42}`, `{1: 34, 2: 45, 3: 56}`
+* Functions:
-* Functions: `\x 1 / x`
+  * Functions are unary: `\x 1 / x`
+  * Binary functions don't exist, but `\x \y //.math.sqrt(x^2 + y^2)` is a unary function that takes a single parameter, `x`, and returns a unary function.
+    The returned function takes a single parameter, `y`, and returns the hypotenuse of a right triangle with sides *x* and *y*.
 * Packages: `//.math.sin(1)`, `//./myutil/work(42)`, `//github.com/foo/bar`

-All of the above are all syntactic sugar for specific combinations of numbers, tuples and sets.
+All of the above forms are syntactic sugar for specific combinations of numbers, tuples and sets.
 For example, the string `"hello"` is a shorthand for the following set: